michiel-j/DANN-two-moons-PyTorch/README.md

 ## Model
-The encoder and classifier were copied from [ADAPT demo (GitHub)](https://adapt-python.github.io/adapt/examples/Two_moons.html#Network).
-The discriminator is copied from the default as mentioned in [ADAPT DANN docs](https://adapt-python.github.io/adapt/generated/adapt.feature_based.DANN.html).
+The encoder and classifier were copied from the [ADAPT example](https://adapt-python.github.io/adapt/examples/Two_moons.html#Network).
+The discriminator is ADAPT's default and was copied from the [ADAPT DANN docs](https://adapt-python.github.io/adapt/generated/adapt.feature_based.DANN.html).
 The definitions of encoder, classifier and discriminator can be found in `models.py`.

 ## Results
 ### No domain adaptation
 First, only the encoder and the classifier are trained.
 No domain adaptation is applied.

 Visualisation of the network without domain adaptation:
 <p align="center">
   <img width="500" src=./plots/contour_plot_no_domain_adaptation.png>